Spiking Neural Networks Need High Frequency Information: Experiment

 \section{Experiment}

-As shown in Figure~\ref{fig:freq_show}, Max-Former restores high-frequency information by grafting the merits of frequency-enhancing operators: Max-Pooling and DWC.
-To empirically probe the importance of high frequency information in Spiking Transfomrers, we evaluate Max-Former through comprehensive experiments on static datasets (CIFAR-10~\cite{lecunGradientbasedLearningApplied1998a}, CIFAR-100~\cite{krizhevskyLearningMultipleLayers2009a} and ImageNet~\cite{dengImagenetLargescaleHierarchical2009}) and neuromorphic datasets (CIFAR10-DVS~\cite{liCIFAR10DVSEventStreamDataset2017}, DVS128 Gesture~\cite{amir2017low}) , with architecture configurations detailed in Table~\ref{tab:configs}.
-Experimental settings and energy analysis methods are detailed in \textbf{Appendix~\ref{sec:a1}} and~\ref{sec:a2}.
+As shown in Figure~\ref{fig:freq_show}, Max-Former restores high-frequency information by grafting the merits of frequency-enhancing operators: Max-Pool and DWC.
+To empirically probe the importance of high-frequency information in Spiking Transformers, we evaluate Max-Former through comprehensive experiments on static datasets (CIFAR-10~\cite{lecunGradientbasedLearningApplied1998a}, CIFAR-100~\cite{krizhevskyLearningMultipleLayers2009a} and ImageNet~\cite{dengImagenetLargescaleHierarchical2009}) and neuromorphic datasets (CIFAR10-DVS~\cite{liCIFAR10DVSEventStreamDataset2017}, DVS128 Gesture~\cite{amir2017low}), with architecture configurations detailed in Table~\ref{tab:configs}.
+In addition, we design Max‑ResNet to further investigate the effect of high‑frequency restoration in convolutional architectures (model implementation is detailed in \textbf{Appendix~\ref{sec:max-resnet}}).
+Experimental settings and energy analysis methods are detailed in \textbf{Appendix~\ref{sec:a1}} and\textbf{~\ref{sec:a2}}.